Amaze all of the students in your class with these mathematical tricks. A nice way to start or end a lesson.

 Play a round of golf using your estimation skills rather than golf clubs.

-An interactive online activity requiring logical thinking and a certain amount of luck.
+An interactive online activity requiring logical thinking and a certain amount of luck to place the digits on the correct side of the inequality sign.

 A game of buying and selling property with maths questions thrown in for good measure.